kroltan/dota2lua/dotakv/api.md

 })
 ```

+#The functions below seem to be non-functional in public games as of the last update

 ##:Load(file)
 Convenience function to load a KV file from your addon's ./game/dota/ems
 folder.
 Receives a filename to load. (no folders supported due to the